The Martlet: History

-The Martlet was founded when UVic was Victoria College, and the original name was the Microscope.
+The Martlet was founded when UVic was Victoria College, and was originally called the Microscope.
 The paper takes its name from a heraldic bird with no feet.
 Three martlet birds appear on the crest of McGill University, and the University of Victoria grew out of the McGill University College of British Columbia.
 For a brief period in the early 1970s, the Martlet was renamed the 'Cougar City Gazette' after an armed takeover by a loose coalition of disgruntled former students and at least one former(?) professor who were dissatisfied with the perceived blandness of the newspaper - perusal of the content of the Cougar City Gazette clearly reflects the change of editorial direction.
-The Cougar City Gazette was often quite controversial, and its existence came to an abrupt end after it published a captioned photograph that prompted Playboy magazine to threaten the paper with legal action.
+The Cougar City Gazette was often quite controversial, and itclosed suddenly after it published a captioned photograph that caused Playboy magazine to threaten the paper with legal action.

+In the 1960s, George Manning began his newspaper career as the Martlet's publication director.
+He would later become a major figure in Vancouver Island journalism, co-founding the Goldstream Gazette as well as the Lake Cowichan Gazette, community newspapers now owned by Black Press.

 In 1971, the Martlet was partly responsible for bringing about the resignation of the university's president, Bruce J. Partridge, when it erroneously reported that he had obtained his law degree from a correspondence school under investigation as a "degree mill."
 In 2001, the Martlet Publishing Society issued an apology to Partridge for publishing articles that made reference to these events in an anniversary book.
 A 2003 Martlet article by Patrick White stated that, though Partridge legitimately acquired his degree by correspondence, rumours about Partridge's qualifications spread throughout the university.
-He resigned in November 1971.
-An article with a statement from Partridge can be found in an archived 1971 issue of the University of British Columbia's paper the Ubyssey.
+Partially due to the Martlet's reporting, Partridge resigned in November 1971.

+In 1994, the Martlet gained financial autonomy from the student union and began managing its own finances.